simongui/environments/debezium-flink/README.md

 # Getting started
 1. Make sure the `3` volume paths defined in the `docker-compose.yml` map correctly to your filesystem.
 Change if needed.
+2. Name your postgres backup `database.backup`.
-2. Run the `deploy.sh` script to automate all the docker and deployment steps.
+3. Run the `deploy.sh` script to automate all the docker and deployment steps.

 # Files
 `debezium.json`